Blog

 Written by Harry Thomas | Aug 18, 2024 12:52:26 AM

 In the world of cybersecurity, understanding the intricate relationship between tactics, techniques, and procedures (TTPs) and the ability to compromise assets is crucial to develop robust defenses.
-Not all defenses are created equal; their effectiveness can vary widely depending on the context of the network, the host, and what vulnerabilities present.
+Not all defenses are created equal; their effectiveness can vary widely depending on the context of the network, the host, and what vulnerabilities are present.
 By simulating how an adversary might propagate through a network, defenders can gain valuable insights and develop more effective strategies to protect their environments and use their resources efficiently.

 Understanding Network, Host & Vulnerability Contexts